-The Bill aims to operate as a standalone law on mediation.
-It provides legislative encouragement to mediation, especially institutional mediation.
-As per the Bill, mediation must be completed within a period of 180 days from the date fixed for the first appearance before the mediator. and any mediated settlement agreement arising out of a mediation is enforceable and binding on the parties.
-In a futurelooking move, online mediation has been endorsed as acceptable and cost effective.
-Key features of the Bill include requiring a mediation agreement to be in writing, mandating pre-litigation mediation, specifying the class of disputes which cannot be referred to mediation, and establishing the Mediation Council of India, which shall endeavour to promote mediation through appropriate guidelines.
+In a future-looking move, online mediation has been endorsed as acceptable and cost effective.
+Key features of the Mediation Act include requiring a mediation agreement to be in writing, mandating pre-litigation mediation, specifying the class of disputes which cannot be referred to mediation, and establishing the Mediation Council of India, which shall endeavour to promote mediation through appropriate rules/quidelines.